-This quarterly report presents the unaudited interim condensed consolidated financial statements of Jerrold Holdings Limited as of and for the three months ended December 31, 2014 and 2015 and for the six months ended December 31, 2015.
+This quarterly report presents the unaudited interim condensed consolidated financial statements of Jerrold Holdings Limited as of and for the three months ended March 31, 2015 and 2016 and for the nine months ended March 31, 2016.
 The interim condensed consolidated financial statements of Jerrold Holdings have been prepared in accordance with the International Financial Reporting Standards (IFRS) as adopted by the European Union (EU), are unaudited and are derived from internal management reporting.

-As at 31 December 2015 the company's nonsecuritised assets were subject to a fixed and floating charge in respect of $\pounds$ 10m of bank borrowings and $\pounds$ 300m in respect of senior secured notes of the group and the only notable commitment is with regards to the operating lease we hold for our head office building.
+As at March 31, 2016 the company's nonsecuritised assets were subject to a fixed and floating charge in respect of £29m of bank borrowings and £300m of senior secured notes.
+The only notable commitment is the operating lease we hold for our head office building.